22 February 2021

 The Hurricane Lamp.

-Hurricane Lamp Blog dedicated to
+Hurricane Lamp Blog is dedicated to

-- Ajeet and Anuj who never had to study in its light,
+- Ajeet and Anuj, who never had to study in its light,

 And Leela & Kaya.
 Maybe they have not even seen the real thing.

-Their effort amuse me.
+Their effort amuses me.

-Looking at these lamps sent me down the memory lane when hurricane lamps were the main source of light in almost every home.
+Looking at these lamps sent me down memory lane when hurricane lamps were the main source of light in almost every home.
 I am sure in spite of government efforts to provide electricity to every Indian home, even today, there are millions of homes where hurricane lamps are the main source of light.

 Photos of some of the light sources of those days are given below.

 This type of lamp in Marathi was called chimnee(चिमणी).
 Hundreds of designs.
 Hundreds of types of material.
 Rarely used by the rich.
-It was most common with the poor, as it was comparatively cheap, and consumed the least amount of fuel as compared to anything else.
+It was most common with the poor, as it was comparatively cheap, and consumed the least amount of fuel compared to anything else.

 We were not rich, far from it.
-To this day I wonder how we came to own such wonder, to be used only a couple of festival times a year or on very special occasions.
+To this day, I wonder how we came to own such wonder, to be used only a couple of festival times a year or on very special occasions.

 In our home, we had all the types shown above.
-We had 3-4 चिमणी lamps, 4-5 hurricane lamps, one double wick table lamp and of course as mentioned a petromax.
+We had 3-4 चिमणी lamps, 4-5 hurricane lamps, one double-wick table lamp and of course, as mentioned, a Petromax.

 Except for petromax, all these types of lamps used burning cotton wicks using capillary action of the burning cotton wick dipped in kerosene as fuel.

-The best light and the least amount of smoke was given by the wick if the shape of the flame was in semi-circular shape like the shape of the rising sun.
+The best light and the least amount of smoke was given by the wick if the shape of the flame was in a semi-circular shape, like the shape of the rising sun.
 This ideal condition was rarely achieved as uneven burning of the wick due to many reasons resulted in the flame of the burning wick looking like an inverted crescent moon.
 At these extended ends, flames always emitted smoke, blackened the chimney and gave reduced light.
-As a corrective measure wicks had to be trimmed.
+As a corrective measure, wicks had to be trimmed.

 Cleaning glass chimneys of 3-4 chimnee, 4-5 hurricane lamps and one table lamp made about 10 glass chimneys in all.